The congregation and staff of the First Methodist Family extend to you our warmest congratulations and deepest prayers for your wedding.

 When are weddings held at First Methodist Houston?

 Weddings are held on Saturdays at 11 a.m., 3 p.m., or 7 p.m.
-Weddings will not be scheduled from two weekends before Easter, through Easter, anytime July 4 weekend, or from the weekend before Thanksgiving through Christmas.
-(Using this Christmas season and 2016 Easter and July as examples, weddings would not have been scheduled for Nov.
-20 through Dec.
-26, and for next year, March 18 – 27 and July 1 and 2.)
+An alternate time can be discussed but an additional fee will be required in addition to our regular rental fees.
+Weddings will not be scheduled from two weekends before Easter, through Easter, anytime July 4 weekend, or from the weekend before Thanksgiving through New Year’s.
+(No weddings scheduled for Nov.
+23rd through January 3, 2018, and March 27th – April 13, 2019 and July3-5th, 2019)